Updated: April 29th, 2021.

 5. Is the College open?

-This staggered approach is helping to ensure that we can manage the number of students on site and re-open safely with all the necessary Covid-19 measures in place.
+This staggered approach is helping to ensure that we can manage the number of students on site and open safely with all the necessary Covid-19 measures in place.

-We are working towards at least 50% of learning taking place on campus for the majority of our students from Monday, April 19th, 2021 onwards, reflecting government guidance that 16-18-year-old learners should access campus every week.
+We are continuing to take a blended approach with a mixture of face-to-face and online learning and working towards at least 50% of learning taking place on campus for the majority of our students from Monday, April 19th, 2021 onwards, reflecting government guidance that 16-18-year-old learners should access campus weekly.

 Although all of our campuses are now open, students should only turn up on campus if they have received an email inviting them to do so.
 The email has guidance on how to book a Covid-19 lateral flow test and details on the college sites where testing is available.